wsh17/glance-upload/README.md

 # Inspiration for this utility
 This utility was inspired by the need to learn the openstack API/Python bindings as well as have a more reliable and faster way to import images into OpenStack.
-This code basically maps the small guest OS into memory as as an object, then calls openstack image create to imgest it
+This code basically maps the small guest OS into memory as as an object, then calls openstack image create to ingest the image into Glance.
+Its faster than horizon, and not timed it against the CLI but I bet its faster.
 # Authenication
 this utility leverages the openstack rc files for flexability of talking to different cloud so first run you "tenant name-openrc.sh" to authencate